Fabrication of oxide/FeSe multilayer films using the PLD technique: EXPERIMENTAL METHODS

 \section{EXPERIMENTAL METHODS}

 We used STO and LaAlO$_3$(LAO) substrates for the growth of oxide/FeSe/oxide heterostructures.
 Prior to PLD deposition, surface treatments were performed on both substrates.
 STO substrates were annealed in air and subsequently soaked in water, following the detailed procedure described in previous reports \cite{Kobayashi_2022}.
 For LAO, the substrates were first annealed at 1000 °C for 12 hours in air, followed by quenching from 500 °C to room temperature ($\sim 27^\circ$C) during cooling to obtain an atomically flat surface.
-After quenching, the substrates were soaked in deionized water for two days to achieve AlO$_2$ termination \cite{Kim_2019}.
+After quenching, the substrates were soaked in deionized water for two days to achieve AlO$_2^{-}$ termination \cite{Kim_2019}.
 FeSe films were grown on STO and LaAlO$_3$ substrates at a substrate temperature of 500 °C with a laser repetition rate of 1 Hz under high vacuum ($\sim 1.0 \times 10^{-8}$ Torr).
 As the top oxide material, we employed TiO$_2$.
 The anatase phase of TiO$_2$ has an in-plane lattice constant comparable to that of FeSe ($a = 3.78$ Å for TiO$_2$ and 3.81 Å for FeSe/STO), and it has been reported that FeSe on anatase TiO$_2$ exhibits superconductivity similar to that observed for FeSe/STO \cite{Ding_2016}.
 After the growth of FeSe, TiO$_2$ layers were subsequently deposited at the same substrate temperature under high vacuum ($\sim 1.0 \times 10^{-8}$ Torr), using a pellet fabricated from rutile TiO$_2$ powder.
-All films were finally capped with Si to prevent degradation due to air exposure.
-The orientation and crystal structure of the grown films were characterized by X-ray diffraction (XRD) using Cu K$\alpha$ radiation at room temperature.
-Film thicknesses were estimated either from Laue fringes around the (001) reflection peak or with a Dektak 6M stylus profiler.
+All films were finally capped with undoped Si to prevent degradation due to air exposure.
+We note that this Si capping layer does not change the carrier density of TiO$_2$ or FeSe because it is an intrinsic semiconductor with a very low carrier density.
+The orientation and crystal structure of the grown films were characterized by X-ray diffraction (XRD) using Cu K$\alpha$ radiation at room temperature. \erase{Film thicknesses were estimated either from Laue fringes around the (001) reflection peak or} \erase{with a Dektak 6M stylus profiler. } Film thicknesses were estimated from the Laue fringes around the FeSe(001) reflections or from the deposition time.
+Details are described in the Supplemental Material\cite{SM}.
 Resistivity measurements were carried out using a Physical Property Measurement System (PPMS) in the temperature range of 2–300 K.